Looking for help with your list?

 Here are some common indicators that an account may have been compromised.

-- You think your list has been stolen.
+- You think your audience has been stolen.

-- You see an increase of contacts on your list reporting they have received spam from you.
+- You see an increase of contacts on your audience reporting they have received spam from you.

 - When you attempt to log in, you see an error message that says the account does not exist.